BirdsWind/AnimateBezierPath/README.md

 AnimateBezierPath
 =================

-Use CABasicAnimation to animate Multiple CALayer/CaShapeLayer with UIBezierPath
+Use CABasicAnimation to animate Multiple CALayer/CaShapeLayer with UIBezierPath, made it as progress hud in the example